-On the 50th anniversary of the signing of the Anglo Irish Truce of 1921 which ended hostilities between the Irish and British forces, a commemoration ceremony took place in Dublin's Garden of Remembrance.
+Fifty years after the signing of the Anglo Irish Truce of 1921 a commemoration ceremony took place in Dublin's Garden of Remembrance.

 Dignitaries at the commemoration ceremony include old IRA members as well as representatives from the diplomatic corps, judiciary and government members.
 A Captain's Guard of Honour composed of 100 men stand by to render honours to Taoiseach Jack Lynch and to the President Éamon de Valera.